Comparative Genomics: Illuminating the dark matter of genomes

 Instructor: Ross Hardison rch8@psu.edu 304 Wartik Lab 814-863-0113

-This course is intended to introduce students to the goals, principles, and methods of comparative genomics, and use this information for cutting-edge exploration of functional regions of genomes.
-It is appropriate for upper-level undergraduates and graduate students.
+This course is appropriate for upper-level undergraduates and graduate students.
 Students should have knowledge of molecular and cell biology and genetics, and not be reluctant to talk in class.
 Computer programming skills are not required, but can be used in projects.

-Readings are posted on the course web site here.
+Readings used in the course over the past few years are posted on the course web site here.
+(The course was initially called "Comparative Genomics.")
 They consist of some survey chapters and articles on comparative genomics, plus more in-depth articles from the primary literature.
+The papers and assignments for each year are posted at the site on PSU's ANGEL.

-The students will be graded on class participation and two projects, which can range from summaries of current knowledge, to new research results, to new methods of presenting material.
+The students will be graded on reports from homework assignments, class participation and a project.
+Projects can range from summaries of current knowledge, to new research results, to new methods of presenting material.

 I hope this course will also serve as a forum to explore new approaches to self- and group-learning.
 I am convinced that using class time only for lectures and evaluation by multiple-choice tests are not the most effective means of teaching.
 I expect that they will not even be supported in any course within a few years.
 However, I doubt that I have the most creative ideas for alternative ways to conduct classes.
 Thus I invite and encourage students to come up with ideas for effective interactions during the classroom time.
 One option for the projects is to develop creative and engaging media for learning comparative genomics.
 My hope is that the YouTube generation will inspire some methods that take us far beyond PowerPoint.
 The class size has been limited to 24 to facilitate the interactions.